xli/client-sdks/specs/mini_wallet.md

 ## Goals

 1. Demonstrate SDK features for integrating an application with Diem Payment Network.
-2. Play as counterparty wallet application for wallet applications CI builds, and develop a standard test suite for Diem wallet applications.
+2. Play as counterparty wallet application for wallet applications CI builds, and develop a standard test suite for improving the ramp-up time of building Diem wallet applications.
 3. Develop a standard test suite for testing cross-language SDKs features.